-In our experience, at SBR, we often find once a salesperson has won a deal the focus (understandably) moves to the next opportunity / prospect, without steps being put in place to measure the impact and the value provided during the engagement.
+In our experience, we often find once a salesperson has won a deal the focus (understandably) moves to the next opportunity/prospect, without steps being put in place to measure the impact and the value provided during the engagement.
 This is particularly evident in the professional service space, where it can often be difficult to provide a quantifiable measurement and, when it is, the success depends on a number of criteria outside of our control.

 With that in mind, and to give us the best chance to measure the value, one critical question when engaging with clients is ‘how are you going to measure success’.
 Once we have an understanding of this – what good looks like – we are not only able to better match our proposition to their requirements but we may also be in a position to help them measure the impact against their relevant critical success factors.
 If we can engage with a client on this level there are some clear benefits;